juliankleutgens/Guided-Transfer-Learning-for-Discrete-Diffusion-Models/README.md

 - a theoretical derivation of ratio-guided reverse transitions for discrete diffusion
 - an efficient guided sampler for masked discrete diffusion
 - experiments on:
-  - synthetic Markov chains
+  - synthetic Markov chains (Section 4.1)
-  - language modeling with arXiv abstracts
+  - language modeling with arXiv abstracts (Section 4.2)

 ## Main Idea